The U.S. HIRE Act Explained: 2025-26 Outlook | M S Sulthan Legal Associates

 This is where the “apportionment rule” comes in.
 If a contract supports both U.S. and non-U.S. markets, the IRS requires the payment to be split based on the portion of benefit accruing to U.S. consumers.

-⚠️ The Challenge: Companies must prove this split with hard data (usage metrics, client locations, revenue allocations).
-Treasury has been directed to issue anti-avoidance rules, so simply writing “30% non-U.S.” in a contract won’t be enough.
+The Challenge: Companies must prove this split with hard data (usage metrics, revenue allocations).
+Simply writing “30% non-U.S.” in a contract won’t be enough.

-5. Why is This So Significant for Indian IT Companies?
+5. Why is This Significant for Indian IT?

-India accounts for nearly 60% of the global IT outsourcing market to the U.S. The HIRE Act directly strikes at the industry's core value proposition:
+India accounts for nearly 60% of the global IT outsourcing market to the U.S. The HIRE Act strikes at the core value proposition:

-• Cost Competitiveness: Outsourcing may no longer be the cheaper option for U.S. firms.
-Analysts estimate a 40–60% increase in effective outsourcing costs.
+• Cost Competitiveness: Analysts estimate a 40–60% increase in effective outsourcing costs.

-• Contract Velocity: Renewals may slow as clients wait for legislative clarity and evaluate alternatives.
+• Contract Velocity: Renewals may slow as clients wait for legislative clarity.

 • Profit Margins: The financial model of Indian IT could be severely squeezed.

-9. How Should Indian IT Companies Prepare?
-(The Way Forward)
+9. How Companies Should Prepare (The Way Forward)

 Proactive preparation is crucial.
 Companies should focus on five key areas: